Six Flags Mall

 Six Flags Mall was a shopping mall that opened in August 1970 in Arlington, Texas.
 Arlington's first enclosed shopping center, it was named after the nearby Six Flags Over Texas theme park.
 When it opened, it was the largest shopping center in Tarrant County and the area's first regional shopping facility.
 A new owner acquired roughly one-third of the mall in December 2012 and announced plans to redevelop it as a Hispanic-oriented shopping mall called "Plaza Central" and, after resolving legal issues, reopened in October 2014, but closed again in February 2016.
 Demolition began in summer of 2016, but was slowed by a lawsuit filed by Cinemark.
 Two separate two-alarm fires occurred on February 6 and March 2 during demolition.
 The site was rebuilt as industrial space to accommodate suppliers to the GM auto assembly plant.

 History

 Six Flags Mall opened in August 1970 at 2831 East Division Street (SH 180) and SH 360 in Arlington, Texas, between Fort Worth and Dallas.
 The mall flourished through the 1980s until The Parks at Arlington, a new regional mall, opened in South Arlington in 1988.
-It struggled into the 1990s; the JC Penney anchor store closed in 1997.
+It struggled into the 1990s; the JCPenney anchor store closed in 1997.